Loading NuWatt Energy...

 Owner: NuWatt commercial engineering

-Design the integrated package: rooftop PV, battery storage, HVAC electrification (heat pumps), envelope improvements, controls.
-Stack-rank measures by $/ton abated and $/BERDO-penalty-dollar-avoided.
-Most Boston buildings reach 2030 compliance with solar + partial electrification.
+Design the integrated package: rooftop PV, battery storage, HVAC electrification, envelope improvements, controls.
+Rank measures by $/ton abated against the $234/tCO₂e payment they displace.
+Many Boston buildings clear the current-period standard on solar plus partial electrification.

 Output: Scoped SoW + layered NPV for each measure.